Obedience-Corp/.github/profile/README.md

 ---

-*Infrastructure for a new way of working.*
+*Infrastructure for a new way of working*